 Come and discover Club Med's resort in Seychelles

-The feeling of being alone in the world amidst a picture-postcard landscape!
-At the heart of the Seychelles archipelago and a protected national marine park, the island of Sainte Anne is home to a single and unique hotel: the Club Med Seychelles eco-chic Resort.
+Immerse yourself in a real paradise of green and blue and explore the little islands set in the Indian Ocean and their tropical flowers.
+At the heart of the Seychelles archipelago and a protected national marine park, the island of Saint Anne is home to a single and unique hotel: the Club Med Seychelles Eco-Chic Resort.
 Adults and children will awaken their inner Robinson Crusoe on a holiday in total harmony with nature and where many of the activities are directly connected to the Indian Ocean and its sublimely beautiful scenery.
-Trekking, free diving, yoga for parents and children and clear bottom kayaks are just some of the pleasures that can be shared, all designed to promote well-being and induce happiness in every member of the family.
-The turquoise waters, white sandy beaches edged with rocks, hills covered in lush vegetation... paradise doesn't seem very far away here!
+Trekking, free diving, yoga and glass-bottomed kayaks are just some of the pleasures that can be shared, all designed to promote well-being and induce happiness in every member of the family.
+Turquoise waters, white sandy beaches edged with rocks, hills covered in lush vegetation - looks like you've found the backdrop to your next holiday.